ChethanKacham/ModelEarthProjects/location/setup/customize/README.md

 Pull your fork locally, then run:

-	python projects/location/setup/ollama/customize.py "open-webui"
+	python projects/location/setup/ollama/sync.py "open-webui"

+## Customize.py

+We comment out Ollama to reduce costs when deploying Docker to Google Cloud.

-Update the "sync.py" script to do the reverse of the "customize.py" script.
+Update the "customize.py" script to do the reverse of the "customize.py" script.

+**TO DO in src/app.html**

+Change title="Open WebUI" to "Open WebUI ModelEarth"

+Insert:

+	<script type="text/javascript" src="https://model.earth/localsite/js/localsite.js?showheader=true&showsearch=true"></script>